FAQs | High Hill Christian Camp & Retreat

 Can I drop of my camper late or pick them up early?

 Absolutely!
 We STRONGLY encourage campers to be here for the entire session, but we know things happen.
 For late check-ins, make sure to contact the office at least 24 hours in advance so that we have you on our late check-in list.
 If you arrive late, you will check in with Lori at the camp office located in Nebel Hall.
+Late check-in will only be available until 11 pm.
+Anything later than that will need to wait until the next morning (as early as 7 am).

 Early check-out requests will also need to be given with as much advance notice as is possible.
 We will have your camper and their things ready for you to check them out from the camp office located in Nebel Hall.
+PLEASE NOTE: due to programming, we are unable to release campers within 2 hours of check-out.
+For example, if camp ends at 11:00 am, the latest “early” check-out we can do is 9:00 am.

 Late check-ins and/or early departures will not receive any discounted/refunded rates unless the departure is due to illness or injury.